 - Piece of choice, representative of best abilities

-Well-known as the "Pride of Utah", the University of Utah Marching Band, with the Utah Dance Team, performs at all home games, select away games and bowl games throughout the football season, for over 500,000 people annually.
-Serving as great U of U ambassadors, with students representing virtually every academic discipline, the Utah Marching Band is the School of Music’s most visible performance ensemble.
+Well-known as the "Pride of Utah", the University of Utah Marching Band, with the Utah Dance and Spirit Team, performs at all home games, select away games and bowl games throughout the football season.
+They perform live for over 500,000 people, annually.
+Serving as great ambassadors for the University, with students representing virtually every academic discipline, the Marching Utes are the School of Music’s most visible performance ensemble.

-In January 2009, the Utah Marching Band performed at the nationally televised Inauguration of President Barack Obama.
-Recent bowl appearances include the 2008 BCS Sugar Bowl, the 2004 BCS Fiesta Bowl, as well as bowl trips to San Diego, Las Vegas, San Antonio and San Francisco.
+The Marching Utes have been a part of many pivotal moments in the history of the University of Utah.
+In January 2009, the Utah Marching Band performed at the nationally-televised Inauguration of President Barack Obama.
+Notable bowl appearances include the 2022 Rose Bowl Game, 2008 BCS Sugar Bowl, the 2004 BCS Fiesta Bowl, as well as recent bowl trips to San Diego, Las Vegas, San Antonio and San Francisco.

 Each pregame and halftime show combines an exciting mix of traditional and contemporary marching drill and music arranged and written specifically for the band.
 Auditions for the marching band are scheduled for the spring semester and continue throughout the summer.
 Both music and non-music majors participate and all may qualify for a scholarship.